Silviculture of Temperate Forests

 - Type of assessment details

 - During the course 3-4 reports on different themes related to the course are prepared by each student group (2-3 persons).
 The oral examination (30 minutes) is based on one drawn question from the curriculum as well as one drawn report (from the reports prepared in the student group during the course).
 The student is granted 30 minutes of preparation immediately prior to the examination with all aids allowed.
-Part-exams are not weighted, and an overall assessment is given after the oral exam.
+The exams are not weighted, and an overall assessment is given after the oral exam.

 - All aids allowed